The-AVR/AVR-2022/content/en/basic-drone-assembly/flight-controller-wiring/_index.md

 ![Laying out wires for soldering](fc_wiring_2.jpg)

 Remove the plastic female connector from one end of each jumper cable.
 This is easy to do once you understand how the connector works.
 There is a small tab that you can pry up and then slide the cable out.
-A hobby or X-ACTO knife is a great tool to assist with this step.
+A small flat head screwdriver or tweezers area great tools to assist with this step.

 ![Plastic connector with tab lifted up](fc_wiring_3.jpg)